OmarMedhatDev/Car-Price-Prediction-95-Accuracy-Achieved/README.md

 Through careful feature engineering and model selection, we were able to create a highly accurate car price prediction model.
 The engineered features proved to be valuable in improving the model's performance.

-## How to Use

-1. Clone this repository
-2. Install the required packages: `pip install -r requirements.txt`
-3. Run the Jupyter notebook: `jupyter notebook Car_Price_Prediction.ipynb`

 ## Author

 Omar Medhat